wizard97/ArduinoProcessScheduler/README.md

 - Exception Handling (wait what?!)
 - Atomicity Support
 - Dynamically Add/Remove and Enable/Disable Services
-- Automatic Service Monitoring Statsitics
+- Automatic Service Monitoring Statsitics (Automatically calculates % CPU time for service)
 - Truly object orinted (a Service is no longer just a callback function like other libraries)

 ## Basic Usage